No topic

 Russia and France

-Wedding rings come in a wide variety of designs in France and Russia.
-In France, for instance, it is often a family heirloom that is passed down through the generations.
-Unlike in some Western countries, the engagement ring can also have gemstones such as rubies, emeralds, or sapphires instead of diamonds.
+In France and Russia, wedding rings come in a wide variety of designs.
+In France, for instance, they are often a family heirloom passed down through the generations.
+Unlike in some European countries, engagement rings can also have gemstones such as rubies, emeralds, or sapphires instead of diamonds.

 The Russians, meanwhile, are fairly creative when it comes to their wedding ring design.
 These rings often consist of three multi-colored, interlocking bands of rose, white, and yellow.
-These are known as ‘triple rolling rings’ and symbolize the Holy Trinity of Christian orthodox religion; or the couple’s past, present, and future.
+These are known as ‘triple rolling rings’ and symbolize the Holy Trinity of the Christian Orthodox religion, or the couple’s past, present, and future.

 The Celtic nations

-In Celtic countries, wedding rings often come in a Claddagh design which incorporates hands, a heart, and a crown.
+In Celtic countries, wedding rings often have a Claddagh design incorporating hands, a heart, and a crown.
 These represent friendship, love, and loyalty, respectively.
-Although many people claim that this design of ring dates back to the 17th century in the Irish fishing village of Claddagh in Galway, it most likely originated in Roman times.
+Although many people claim that this design dates back to the 17th century in the Irish fishing village of Claddagh in Galway, it most likely originated in Roman times.

 Back then, the gesture of clasped hands was a symbol of pledging vows.
-Of course, nowadays, the Claddagh ring is an emblem of Irish identity and worn by many people; not only those who decide to tie the knot.
+Of course, nowadays, the Claddagh ring is an emblem of Irish identity and is worn by many people, not only those who decide to tie the knot.

 If you like a splash of color in your jewelry, then you will no doubt appreciate the style of wedding ring worn by the many indigenous people of North America.
 These are almost always made of silver and feature vibrant semi-precious stones and materials such as turquoise, red coral, and shells.